-Picking out the best pair of road bike shoes is not much different than picking out your actual bike.
+Picking out the best road bike shoes is not much different than picking out your actual bike.
 There are hundreds of styles that vary depending on the type of cycling you enjoy.
-If you enjoy mountain biking you probably do not want to invest in a pair of smooth-soled road biking shoes that will make walking distances difficult.
+If you enjoy mountain biking, you probably do not want to invest in a pair of smooth-soled road cycling shoes that will make walking distances difficult.

-Top 5 Best Road Bike Shoes Reviews in 2016
+Five Best Road Bike Shoes Comparison in 2017

 |Product Name||Features||Editors Ratings||Price|